 I want to introduce the idea of portfolio staff leveling.
 The purpose behind portfolio staff leveling is to ensure that your team has the ability to meet quality standards.
 For example, let’s assume your team is perceived as not meeting quality standards.
 The team might produce low-quality project plans that aren’t detailed enough, or the business requirements aren’t elaborated to the degree required.
-Regardless, of the issue they aren’t meeting the bar.
+Regardless of the issue, they aren’t reaching the bar.
 If this occurs and the team is allocated at 110%, it will be tough to have those resources add extra effort to their work products because they’re already maxed out.

 - Is the team delivering consistently?